James Longstreet: Subsequent activities

 After the war and his recovery, Longstreet and Louise Garland were officially married on March 8, 1848.
 The marriage produced 10 children.
 Little is known of their courtship or marriage.
 Longstreet rarely mentions her in his memoirs, and never reveals any personal details.
 There are no surviving letters between the two.
 Most anecdotes about their relationship come through the writings of Longstreet's second wife, Helen Dortch Longstreet.
-Novelist Ben Ames Williams, a descendant of Longstreet, included Longstreet as a minor character in two novels.
+Novelist Ben Ames Williams, a grand-nephew of Longstreet, included Longstreet as a minor character in two novels.
 Williams questioned Longstreet's surviving children and grandchildren, and depicted him as a devoted family man with an exceptionally happy marriage.

 Longstreet next served several months of recruiting duty in Poughkeepsie, New York.
 After travelling to St. Louis for the Grant wedding, Longstreet and his wife moved to Carlisle Barracks, Pennsylvania.
 On January 1, 1850, he was appointed Chief Commissary for the Department of Texas, responsible for the acquisition and distribution of food to the department's soldiers and animals.
 The job was complex and consisted mainly of paperwork, although it provided experience in administrative military work.
 1850 census records show that Longstreet owned two slaves, a 35-year old woman and a 13-year old girl.
-In June, Longstreet, hoping for promotion and an income above his $40-per-month salary to support his growing family, requested a transfer to the cavalry but was rejected.
+In June, Longstreet, hoping for promotion and an income above his $40-per-month salary to support his growing family, requested a transfer to the cavalry, but was rejected.
 He resigned as commissary in March 1851 and returned to the Eighth Infantry.
 Longstreet served on frontier duty in Texas at Fort Martin Scott near Fredericksburg.
 The primary purpose of the military in Texas was to protect frontier communities against Indians, and Longstreet frequently participated in scouting missions against the Comanche.
 His family remained in San Antonio, and he saw them regularly.
 In 1854, he was transferred to Fort Bliss in El Paso, and Louise and the children moved in with him.
 In 1855, Longstreet was involved in fighting against the Mescalero.
 He assumed command of the garrison at Fort Bliss on two occasions between the spring of 1856 and the spring of 1858.
 The small size of the garrison allowed for easy socialization with the local people, and the fort's location allowed for visits with Louise's parents in Santa Fe.
 Longstreet performed scouting missions.